jparrill/hypershift-disconnected/docs/content/common/registry.md

 systemctl enable --now registry
 ```

-It will use a systemd service, so if you need to manage it, you can use `systemctl status/start/stop registry`.
+It will utilize a systemd service for management purposes.
+So, if you ever need to manage it, you can employ systemctl status/start/stop registry.

-The root folder for the registry is located at `/opt/registry`, where:
+The root folder for the registry is situated at /opt/registry, and it's structured as follows:

 - `certs` holds the TLS certificates.
 - `auth` keeps the credentials.